 Conducting a social media audit for a corporation is a critical part of social media risk management.
 There are several key risk factors that stem from social media accounts and these are: risk of counterfeit accounts, cyber risks such as phishing, and brand inconsistency that damage your brand reputation.
 These key threat vectors are present for every company and an audit is how you mitigate the risk.

 The process and schedule of your audits should be detailed in your social media governance procedures.

-Many people come to Brandle asking us to discover social media accounts using their brands, but they may not have a process in place to handle these accounts once they are found!
+Many professionals come to Brandle asking us to discover social media accounts associated with their brands, but they may not have a process in place to handle these accounts once they are found!

 As part of your governance program, you should have (at least) an annual review of every Social Network/Platform to determine your corporate strategy for that platform.
 For your primary platforms (such as Facebook, Twitter, Instagram, etc.) you should conduct a platform review at least twice per year.